Why we need more Black living kidney donors

 Why become a living donor?

-Many family members care for loved ones whose lives are centred around dialysis, they witness the emotional, physical, and mental impact it has on them.
-It is this experience that leads some relatives to think about becoming a living donor.
-Our website has useful information to support your decision.
+Many family members support and care for loved ones whose lives are centred around dialysis, they witness the emotional, physical, and mental impact it has not only on them but the whole family.

 Frequently asked questions